The surgery is quick, the pain is low and recovery is usually straightforward.

 Dr Clea has worked in the field of sexual and reproductive health for over 24 years.
 She has a passion for providing patients access to a range of up to date available contraceptive options.
 Dr Clea has been trained in the UK technique of ‘non scalpel vasectomy’ and provides this service at Macquarie Fields under local anaesthesia or IV sedation.

 Dr Brumby is the owner of our vasectomy clinic.
-She provides counselling, sedation and back up for Dr Low.
-She has been doing this for thirty years.
+She provides counselling, sedation and has been doing this for thirty years.

 Vasectomy is a minor procedure that prevents sperm traveling from the testes into the semen and should be considered permanent.
 Semen is the fluid that is ejaculated during sexual intercourse.
 If there are no sperm in the semen then pregnancy will not occur.